pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

-then ``get_timeline()`` will be called exactly once (when ``experiment.py`` is imported), and so ``random.randint`` will be called just once, and so every participant will see the same random number.
+then ``get_timeline()`` will be called exactly once (when ``experiment.py`` is imported), and so ``random.randint`` will be called just once, and so multiple participants may see the same random number.
 To address this issue, you could write something like this:

 .. code-block:: python